openabir/React-TS-custom-scrollbar/README.md

 - CSS Variables (Used for styling)
 - Passive Event Listeners (Used for performance optimization)

-If you need to support older browsers, consider adding the following polyfills:
+For older browsers, you may need to include polyfills:

 ```bash
 npm install resize-observer-polyfill